Archive | Vocal music RSS feed for this section

 Some “Show-Off” Choral Pieces from Ars Nova

-A preview by Marc Shulgold One of the popular acts on the old Ed Sullivan TV show featured a guy dashing around madly, keeping a dozen dinner plates spinning atop […]
+A preview by Marc Shulgold One of the popular acts on the old Ed Sullivan TV show featured a guy dashing around madly, keeping a dozen dinner plates spinning atop a dozen skinny wooden poles.
+Talk about having your hands full.
+Thomas Edward Morgan knows the feeling.
+On Friday and Saturday, Feb.
+19 and 20, […]

 0 Comments Read more »